 Although the promoter of some shows may have a different policy generally children under 2 years of age do not need a ticket.
 They are required to sit on the lap of the adult and to not interfere with someone else’s seat.

-The Box Office is only open the day of the show.
-If there are tickets still available you can usually purchase them at the Box Office.
-The Box Office is located on Red Rocks Park Road (entrance 2).
-Tickets are only available for same-day events.
+The Red Rocks Box Office is open day of show only.
+If tickets are still available for that day’s show, and other upcoming shows, you can usually purchase them at the Box Office.
+The Box Office is located on Red Pocks Park Road (entrance 2).
+Also, all available Red Rocks tickets can be purchased at the Denver Coliseum (4600 Humboldt St, Denver) on Saturdays from 11 a.m. – 3 p.m.
+Concertgoers can call 888.929.7849 to see which shows have tickets remaining.

 For most shows the gates open 90 minutes prior to the show time printed on your tickets.